Edward Norton: Activism

-Political views and social causes
+Political views

-Norton has served as a member of the board of trustees of Enterprise Community Partners, a non-profit developer of affordable housing founded by his grandparents, since 1998.
+Norton has served since 1998 as a member of the board of trustees of Enterprise Community Partners, a non-profit developer of affordable housing founded by his grandparents.
 The company has invested $9 billion in equity capital, pre-development lending, mortgage financing, and house building for low-income Americans.
 In 2008, Norton initiated the company's plan to embark on green affordable housing.
 This originated with his concerns over environmental issues and sustainable development in addition to housing problems.
 He attributed his involvement in community building to his upbringing in Columbia, Maryland, which is a planned city built in the 1960s and home to a diverse population.

-Norton believes celebrities should "participate quietly" in discussions on politics and social issues as, "Having a public forum tends to make people offer too casual a commentary".
+Norton once believed celebrities should "participate quietly" in discussions on politics and social issues as, "Having a public forum tends to make people offer too casual a commentary".
 During the 2004 presidential election, Norton urged college students to vote against the Republican nominee George W. Bush, further criticizing his plans to cut college financing and his support of tax breaks for the rich.
 He also made speeches to encourage voters to support Democratic nominee John Kerry.
 Norton was a supporter of Democrat Eliot Spitzer, former New York governor.

 During the 2008 and 2012 presidential elections, Norton supported but did not actively campaign for the Democratic nominee Barack Obama, saying that "it's much more interesting to encourage people to engage than to suggest that people should model themselves on me and my views".
 He produced the 2009 documentary By the People: The Election of Barack Obama, which chronicles Obama's political activities from 2006 to his 2008 election victory.
-Norton spoke highly of Obama, crediting him as "a perfect framework" to explore contemporary U.S. politics.
+Norton spoke highly of Obama, citing him as "a perfect framework" to explore contemporary U.S. politics.
 He produced a campaign video for Obama's 2012 presidential race with Bennett Miller; the video featured voters from diverse economic and racial backgrounds.
 He also expressed "grave concerns" over the Trump administration's position regarding climate change.
-In 2020 Norton donated $8,400 to Joe Biden 2020 presidential campaign.
+In 2020 Norton donated $8,400 to the Joe Biden 2020 presidential campaign.